aangert/homebridge-musiccast-tv/README.md

 ## TODO
  - [ ] prepare one InputService for each remaining input
+ - [x] automatically detect volume
- - [ ] automatically detect volume and maxVolume
+ - [ ] automatically detect  maxVolume